vinstic-myshell/myshell-doc-en/work-with-us/products.md

 ## Strategy Product Manager

-We are looking for an experienced Strategy Product Manager with experience in designing viral, distribution, and task systems, as well as a deep understanding of the ecosystem of overseas application development.
+We are looking for an experienced Strategy Product Manager with experience in designing viral, distribution, and task systems, and a deep understanding of the ecosystem of overseas application development.
 The ideal candidate will have a track record of successfully launching products and driving user growth through innovation and effective strategies.

 Responsibilities: